osrf-migration/vrx-wiki/tutorials/enabling GUI Task Overlay.md

 2. uncomment line 35 of the file so it looks like `<plugin name="GUITaskWidget" filename="libgui_task_widget.so"/>`

-3. recompile vrx in order to regenerate the worlds from the xacro files.
+3. recompile vrx with catkin_make in order to regenerate the worlds from the xacro files.

 4. Now, all worlds that use the sandisland.xacro (every world in vrx repo) will have the gui plugin enabled.